 ●Semen analysis to detect male factor infertility.

 ●Documentation of normal ovulatory function.
-Women with regular menses approximately every four weeks with moliminal symptoms are almost always ovulatory.
+Women with regular menses approximately every four weeks with molimina symptoms are almost always ovulatory.

-●A test to rule out tubal occlusion.
-We usually perform a hysterosalpingogram (HSG), but laparoscopy with chromotubation may be more appropriate in women suspected of having endometriosis.
-Indigo carmine can be used for the chromotubation dye.
+●A test to rule out tubal occlusion and assess the uterine cavity.
+We usually perform a hysterosalpingogram (HSG), which evaluates both the uterus and tubes, but laparoscopy with chromotubation combined with hysteroscopy may be more appropriate in women suspected of having endometriosis.
+Dilute methylene blue can be used for the chromotubation dye.
 (See 'Role of laparoscopy' below.)

 Risk factors noted from the couple's history may indicate the need for additional testing after the initial infertility evaluation.